oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

   ```

   #quote(block: true)[
-  Through the definitions of the vers specification a user can compute
+  Through the definitions of the VERS specification a user can compute
   whether a given version is in a given range.
   ]

-+ Vers-like Specifier (vls)
++ VERS-like Specifier (vls)

-  This option uses only the `constraint` part from the vers
+  This option uses only the `constraint` part from the VERS
   specification.
-It MUST NOT have a URI nor the `type` part.
-It is a
+It MUST NOT have the `scheme` nor the `type` part.
+It
-  fallback option and SHOULD NOT be used unless really necessary.
+  is a fallback option and SHOULD NOT be used unless really necessary.

   #quote(block: true)[
   The reason for that is, that it is nearly impossible for tools to